The universal factorial Hall-Littlewood $P$- and $Q$-functions: Introduction

 \subsection{Organization of the paper}

-The paper is organized as follows: In Section \ref{sec:NotationConventions}, we prepare notation and conventions concerning the complex cobordism theory, the universal formal group law, and partitions, which will be used throughout the paper.
-In Section \ref{sec:UFSF-KL}, inspired by the Kempf-Laksov class $\kappa_{\lambda}$ due to Hudson-Matsumura mentioned above, we shall introduce the universal factorial Schur function of Kempf-Laksov type $s^{\L, KL}_{\lambda}(\x_{n}|\b)$.
-In Section \ref{sec:D-PFormula(ComplexCobordism)}, using the Segre classes for complex cobordism, we establish a complex cobordism version of the Type $A$ Darondeau-Pragacz formula.
-Using our Darondeau-Pragacz formula and characterizations of various universal Schur functions by means of Gysin maps, in Sections \ref{sec:UHLPQF} and \ref{sec:UFHLPQF}, we obtain generating functions for these universal Schur functions.
-Determinantal and Pfaffian formulas for Schur $S$- and $Q$-polynomials, and their $K$-theoretic or factorial analogues can be obtained by given as a by-product.
+The paper is organized as follows: In Section \ref{sec:NotationConventions}, we prepare notation and conventions concerning the universal formal group law, a Gysin formula for a projective bundle, which will be used throughout the paper.
+In Section \ref{sec:UFH-LPQ}, the universal factorial Hall--Littlewood $P$- and $Q$-functions are introduced, and a characterization of them by means of a Gysin map is given.
+The vanishing property of these functions are also discussed.
+By the vanishing property, a Pieri-type formula and a generalization of the hook formula are derived.
+Using Gysin formulas for flag bundles and characterizations of the Hall--Littlewood functions by means of Gysin maps, in Section \ref{sec:GFUFH-LPQ}, we obtain generating functions for these universal factorial Hall--Littlewood functions.
+In Section \ref{sec:ApplicationGF}, using our generating functions, we shall show that the factorial Hall--Littlewood $P$- and $Q$-polynomials satisfy certain cancellation property.
+Pfaffian formulas for factorial $K$-theoretic $Q$-polynomials can be obtained as a by-product.
+In Appendix (Section \ref{sec:Appendix}), we deal with the topic closely related to the current work, namely, generating functions for the {\it dual Grothendieck polynomials} and the {\it dual $K$-theoretic Schur $Q$-polynomials}.

+\textbf{Acknowledgments.} \quad The first author is partially supported by the Grant-in-Aid for Scientific Research (C) 18K03303, Japan Society for the Promotion of Science.
+The second author is partially supported by the Grant-in-Aid for Scientific Research (B) 16H03921, Japan Society for the Promotion of Science.
+Finally, the authors dedicate this work to the memory of Professor Piotr Pragacz who sadly passed away on October 25th, 2022.
+Our work is greatly inspired by his foundational works \cite{Pragacz1991}, \cite{Pragacz2015}.